code-by-nitesh/PYTHON-ASSIGNMENT/README.md

 It’s a hands-free experience designed to make everyday actions faster and easier — all using just your voice!

-And also this was a task for me im still learning new things and i have learned alot of new things while making this project and also solved some new problems which i have never seen .I also took some help from google ,youtube,and cgatGpt.
+And also this was a task for me im still learning new things and i have learned alot of new things while making this project and also solved some new problems which i have never seen .I also took some help from google ,youtube,and ChatGpt.